bdaralan/AutoLayoutEdition/README.md

 ## Features

 - Support chain call.
+- Automatically activate, deactivate, and remove constraints.
-- Store constraints for easy activation and deactivation.
+- Store constraints for later modification if needed.
 - Setup constraints using one-line or block.

 ## Implementation

-No fancy codes, just wrapping auto layout in some `protocol`, `struct`, and `enum`.
+No magic codes, just wrapping auto layout in some `protocol`, `struct`, and `enum`.

 ### Main Components

-- `ALLayoutAnchor` for laying out constraints.
+- `ALLayoutAnchor` is used to lay out constraints.
   - `ALViewLayoutAnchor`
   - `ALGuideLayoutAnchor`
-- `ALLayoutStore` for activating and storing constraints.
+- `ALLayoutStore` is used to activate, deactivate, remove, and store constraints.
   - `ALViewLayoutStore`
   - `ALGuideLayoutStore`
-- `ALAnchor` for specifying constraint's type
+- `ALAnchor` is used to specify the anchor to be laid out.
   - `ALXAxisAnchor`
   - `ALYAxisAnchor`
   - `ALDimensionAnchor`